Noise-induced Effects in Collective Dynamics and Inferring Local Interactions from Data: Correlation time

 \subsection{Determining correlation time of the time series}

-We used the standard formula to calculate the auto correlation function (ACF) of the time series of the state variable $M(t)$.
+We used the standard formula to calculate the autocorrelation function (ACF) of the time series of the state variable $M(t)$.

-This gave us the plot of ACF as a function of time lag $\tau_{lag}$ (Figure~\ref{fig:corr_fit}).
-We then fitted an exponential function $ae^{-b\tau_{lag}}$ to this plot.
+This gave us the plot of ACF as a function of time lag $\tau$ (figure~\ref{fig:corr_fit}).
+We then fitted an exponential function $ae^{-b\tau}$ to this plot.
 The correlation time ($\tau_c$) is then given by the inverse of the exponent, i.e. $1/b$.
-The final value of $\tau_c$, for a certain parameter values, that we report is an average value calculated using 100 replicates of time series data each comprising of 100,000 time steps.
+The final value of $\tau_c$, for a given parameter value that we report is an average value calculated using 100 replicates of time series data each comprising of 100,000 time steps.